-At Hoyle Court Primary School we consider the safeguarding of children to be our most important priority.
+At HC we consider the safeguarding of children to be our most important priority.
 Children need to feel safe, cared for and valued in order to learn and thrive.
 In our school we follow the guidance set out in ‘Keeping Children Safe in Education’ 2019 which states that schools must ensure they:

 - Protect children from maltreatment

 - Prevent the impairment of children’s health or development